I Am A Coach

 I also care about the parents, they want what is best for their children.

 I forgive others and also seek forgiveness for none of us are perfect.

 I am a positive role model and mentor to my players.

-As such, we are opposed to weekend and organized summer basketball to the best of our ability.
+As such, we are opposed to weekend and organized sports in the summer to the best of our ability.